 U.S. #629 commemorates the Battle of White Plains, a Revolutionary War battle fought on October 28, 1776.
 The design is entitled “Hamilton’s Battery” in honor of Alexander Hamilton, an outstanding artillery commander, and his men.
 Hamilton later served as the first Secretary of the U.S. Treasury

-Battle of White Plains
+Battle Of White Plains

-The two armies met at the Battle of White Plains on October 28, 1776.
-After a day of stiff resistance, Washington’s troops were forced to retreat north.
 Alexander Hamilton positioned his canon strategically and held a large Hessian contingent at bay to allow an orderly retreat.
 A second German unit outflanked Washington’s men, trapping them between Howe and the Hessians.
 However, Howe didn’t advance and lost the opportunity to destroy Washington’s army.

 As night fell, a powerful storm moved through the region.
 Howe ordered his troops to set up camp and artillery batteries.
 After two days of soaking rain and inactivity, Washington’s men slipped away during the night.